UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team26-deepfake-gen.md

 # Introduction
 Recent years have seen a tremendous advancement in deep fake technology, with new models and algorithms emerging that enable more convincing and realistic picture swaps.
-There are many uses for the skill of seamlessly and convincingly swapping out a person's face, from entertainment to political influence.
-But as deep fake technology spreads, so is the need to comprehend its strengths and weaknesses.
-The first model is based on Generative Adversarial Networks (GANs), and the second model is based on a modified version of the VGG16 CNN architecture.
-In this article, we will compare and contrast these two deep fake generation methods for picture swap.
-In order to learn more, we will evaluate each model's performance and take into account its advantages and disadvantages.
-We intend to provide light on the current state of deep fake creation for picture swap and add to ongoing discussions regarding its appropriate use by comparing these models side by side.
+There are many uses for the skill of convincingly and flawlessly switching someone's visage, from entertainment to political influence.
+But as deep fake technology spreads, it's critical to comprehend both its advantages and disadvantages.
+The Generative Adversarial Networks (GANs) and a modified version of the VGG16 CNN architecture are two deep fake generation techniques for picture swaps that are compared and contrasted in this article.
+The essay will assess each model's performance and go through its merits and cons.
+We implemented the deepfacelab model and used output data from the CNN model.
+It's vital to highlight that we concentrated our efforts on the deepfacelab model due to  limitations of implementing models.
+Google has made it difficult AI systems that can be used to generate deepfakes on its Google Colaboratory platform due to ethical reasons.
+Nonetheless, we proceeded with the comparsions.
+We expect that the GAN model will produce higher quality images due to its capability to generate high-quality images with complex textures and details, which is crucial for creating convincing deepfakes.
+This study aims to provide insights into the current state of deep fake creation for picture swaps and contribute to ongoing discussions regarding its appropriate use by comparing these models side by side.

 # Deep Fake Generation?